browserstack/browserstack-local-ruby/README.md

 ### Pull Requests

 We love pull requests!
-We are very happy to work with you to get your changes merged in, however please keep the following in mind.
+We are very happy to work with you to get your changes merged in, however, please keep the following in mind.

 * Adhere to the coding conventions you see in the surrounding code.
 * Include tests, and make sure all tests pass.
-* Before submitting a pull-request, clean up the history by going over your commits and squashing together minor changes and fixes into the corresponding commits.
+* Before submitting a pull-request, clean up the git history by going over your commits and squashing together minor changes and fixes into the corresponding commits.
 You can do this using the interactive rebase command.